Microscopic disc surgery

 Microdiscectomy success rates

-The success rate of microscopic spine surgery is high In general, a large-scale medical study showed generally good or excellent results for 90% of the people who had the procedure.
+The success rate of microsurgical spine surgery is generally high Medical study Overall good or excellent results for 90% of people who have the procedure.

 Medical studies also point to some benefits of surgery, when compared to nonsurgical treatment, although the difference decreases over time in some cases.